Knickerbocker Theatre (Washington, D.C.): Collapse

-Even with large numbers of police, firemen, and military personnel, by 2:30 p.m. the next day the rescuers had still not been able to remove debris from the balcony and reach those who had been seated in the orchestra.
-While they worked, a young boy crawled through the rubble and delivered water to the victims to keep them alive.
-Neighboring houses and stores were used temporarily to give medical treatment to victims, and a nearby Christian Science church was used as a morgue.
+Even with large numbers of police, firefighters, and military personnel, by 2:30 p.m. the next day, the rescuers had still been unable to remove debris from the balcony and reach those seated in the orchestra.
+While they worked, a young boy crawled through the rubble.
+He delivered water to the victims to keep them alive.
+Neighboring houses and stores were used temporarily for medical treatment.
+A nearby Christian Science church was used as a morgue.

 As a result of the collapse, 98 people died and 133 were injured.
-Nearby residents, including the theater’s architect, Reginald Geare, helped to pull bodies from the debris and to feed the rescuers, also supplying them with hot drinks.
-Geare’s knowledge of the building’s design was invaluable in the rescue work.
-Many of those pulled from the rubble were either dead or barely conscious.
-Contemporary accounts described severe crushing injuries that resulted in loss of limbs or forced amputations in order to extricate the victims.
+Nearby residents, including the theater's architect, Reginald Geare, helped pull bodies from the debris, feed the rescuers, and supply them with hot drinks.
+Geare's knowledge of the building's design was invaluable in the rescue work.
+Many pulled from the rubble were either dead or barely conscious.
+Contemporary accounts described severe crushing injuries resulting in loss of limbs or forced amputations to extricate the victims.

-Among the fatalities was former Pennsylvania congressman Andrew Jackson Barchfeld, other politicians, members of the diplomatic corps, and businessmen.
+Among the fatalities were former Pennsylvania congressman Andrew Jackson Barchfeld, other politicians, members of the diplomatic corps, and business people.
 Two members of the National Press Club, the Pittsburgh Dispatch's reporter Louis W. Strayer and the Brooklyn Daily Eagle's Chauncey C. Brainerd, were among the victims who perished.
 Many media reports focused on less famous but more tragic figures, such as a violinist in the theater's orchestra who had been married five days previously and a honeymooning couple who were attending the movie that night.
-Another report mentioned a young boy who was brought to the temporary morgue to identify the bodies of both of his parents and his two sisters.
+Another report mentioned a young boy brought to the temporary morgue to identify the bodies of both his parents and his two sisters.